 t = tonne

 Inhalation is the main route of exposure for formaldehyde.
 Low level exposure may also occur via dermal absorption or ingestion.
+CAREX Canada estimates that approximately 152,000 Canadians are exposed to formaldehyde in their workplaces.
 Currently, the 3 most important sources of formaldehyde exposure include decomposition of formaldehyde-containing resins, emissions from solutions (e.g. embalming fluid), and combustion sources (e.g. vehicle exhaust).

 Workers involved in the production of resins, man-made vitreous fibres and plastic products are potentially exposed to formaldehyde.
 Levels are expected to be low, however, because of improved ventilation and the development of resins that release less formaldehyde.